m3terDocumentation

 To view Users:

-1. Select Settings>Access.
-The Access page opens with the Users tab selected.
+2. Select Access settings.
+The Access settings page opens with the Users tab selected.
 Any existing Users in your Organization are listed.
 For each User listed you can read-off:

-The User panel is populated for the selected User.
+The User summary panel is populated for the selected User:

 Tip: Users Missing?
 When you open the Users page, you should see all the Users you asked m3ter to set up for your Organization and any who you've invited and have accepted your invitation.
 If any are missing, please contact m3ter Support.

-3. To view a User's details, select their NAME hotlink text:
+4. To view a User's details, select their name hotlink text:

 • Status: